GoldenJoe/ColorPlus/README.md

 # ColorPlus

-A description of this package.
+A collection of universal color operations.

+TODO: describe all components